-In both emergency relief and community development programmes, we are providing essential building blocks of food production, nutrition and health, and economic opportunity. - Thabani Maphosa, Global Director of the months, according to an assessment conducted at the end of 2013.
+In both emergency relief and community development programmes, we are providing essential building blocks of food production, nutrition and health, and economic opportunity.

+- Thabani Maphosa, Global Director of the Food Programming and Management Group

+The programme, in collaboration with Save the Children, has significantly improved children's learning outcomes in Ethiopia after only six months, according to an assessment conducted at the end of 2013.
 Nearly 600 students were assessed in 15 schools, as well as in 21 control schools.
 As a result, more than 35 per cent of Literacy Boost students became new readers, compared to 19 per cent in the control schools.

 In addition to health and education, communities need economic opportunities to embrace 'life in all its fullness.'